SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Unguided/Unguided.md

 There are several possible extensions:

+##### Better way to follow the execution of the simulation.
+In the default implementation, the `accept:` method writes on the Transcript.
+This is not good since the trace is mixed with other program traces.
+(Note that the Transcript is a global variable shared by the complete environment).
+In addition, it is not easy to write tests for the `send:` and `accept:` methods.
+One solution is to have a stream shared by all the nodes of a simulation, stream on which all the messages written to the Transcript are now written to.
+Propose one solution.
+To validate your solution, write some tests for `send:` and `accept:`.
+They should be able to run without writing to the Transcript.

 ##### Star node

 Introduce a star node that supports the creation of star network.
 A star node does not have one but many following nodes.

+##### Avoiding some conditions.
+The way the instance variable `nextNode` is managed (having nil or a node as value) is based on conditions in different places: the method `accept:` or the method `send:`.
+Propose a solution to be able to remove such conditions.
+One possible solution is to apply the NullObject design pattern.

 ##### Trottling node

-This node accumulates packets and wait before to forward them.
+This node accumulates packets and waits before forwarding them.
 They wait to have received a certain number of packets before sending a batch of collected packets.

 ##### Handling loops

-Introduce a origin to the packet and make sure that if it reaches the node that emitted it is not propagated.
+Introduce an origin to the packet and make sure that if it reaches the node that emitted it is not propagated.

 ##### Limited packet distance

-We decide that a packet can only be forward a given number of times.
-After that it should reemitted or is not propagated if it did not reach its destination.
+We decided that a packet can only be forwarded a given number of times.
+After that, it should reemitted or is not propagated if it did not reach its destination.
-Introduce a repetiting node that recharges the distance number of packet can have.
+Introduce a repeating node that recharges the distance number of packet can have.

 ##### Different kinds of packets